camdendotlol/linear-a/README.md

 ## About the code

 This project is my first project built in TypeScript, and it has gone very well.
-I use enums and interfaces on the Alphabet and Resource pages to simplify management and handling of the data.
+I use enums and interfaces on the Characters and Resource pages to simplify management and handling of the data.
 The use of type annotations for functions has also helped me catch several bugs early, likely preventing hours' worth of debugging.

 I also used Bulma, which I find to be the nicest-looking and most modern-feeling CSS framework.
 Variables such as color definitions are kept in ``/src/bulmaconfig.css`` and some extra styles are in ``/src/app.css``.

-The list of characters is available at ``/src/utils/alphabet.tsx`` and the list of resources is available at ``/src/utils/resources.tsx``.
+The list of characters is available at ``/src/utils/characters.tsx`` and the list of resources is available at ``/src/utils/resources.tsx``.
 New resources added to the resources file will automatically appear in the list on the site.
-New characters require a corresponding SVG to be placed in ``/public/alphabet``.
+New characters require a corresponding SVG to be placed in ``/public/characters``.

 To make hosting work with GitHub Pages, I had to replace the default build script with ``rm -r docs && react-scripts build && mv build docs``, which renames the ``build`` folder to ``docs`` once the build is finished.
 GitHub Pages unfortunately only supports either the root folder or ``/docs``, but if they support ``/build`` in the future I will revert to the default build script.